chaewonkwak/DEST/README.md

 Digital Envelope Simulation Tool

 Applying Rule #2, #7, #12, #22, #24, #26, #33, #38, #39, #41, #43, #49, #50, #54, #56, #63, #64 from Java Coding Guidelines: 75 Recommendations for Reliable and Secure Programs..

+Please check dest_description.pptx to see the program overview.

 ```java

             __    ____  ____ _______